awolseid/pymops/README.md

 # MARL4PowerScheduling
-Multi-Agent Reinforcement Learning Simulation Environment for Power Scheduling MARL4PowerScheduling is used to simulate mono- to tri-objective power scheduling problems dynamics in the form of Markov Decision Processes (MDPs).
+Multi-Agent Reinforcement Learning Simulation Environment for Power Scheduling

+This environment is used to simulate mono- to tri-objective power scheduling problems dynamics in the form of Markov Decision Processes (MDPs).
 To tackle the dimensionality challenges associated with MOPS,
 - Illegal actions by agents are to be automatically corrected.
 - Shortages or excess capacities are adjusted.